lingangguliguli/Comparit1/README.md

 ## 🙏 Acknowledgments

 - **Platform APIs**: Thanks to all food delivery platforms for their services
-- **Open Source Libraries**: All the amazing libraries that made this possible
+- **Vercel**: For excellent serverless deployment platform
 - **Community**: Contributors and users who help improve the platform

 ## 📞 Support

-For support, email contact@compareit.com or create an issue on GitHub.
+For support, create an issue on GitHub or contact the development team.

 ---